Britain: No Brexit deal would be “a huge strategic mistake”

 - Redfin stock has worst day in its history as CEO sounds alarm about cooling housing market

+Businesses say that could mean huge disruption to trade and travel between Britain and the other 27 EU nations.

-Hunt also met with his with his Latvian counterpart, Edgars Rinkevics, in Riga on a three-day tour to European capitals to discuss Britain’s withdrawal.
+Hunt met with his with his Latvian counterpart, Edgars Rinkevics, on Wednesday, continuing his three-day tour of European capitals to discuss Britain’s withdrawal.

+Earlier, Rinkevics told the BBC that “at this point, I would rate it 50-50” that there would not be a Brexit deal.
+He said that was “a very considerable risk” but he remained optimistic that agreement would be reached.